agoragames/haigha/DOCUMENTATION.rst

 .. rubric:: Footnotes

-.. [#] Your broker may support other types of exchanges, such as a deliver-once exchange
+.. [#] Your broker may support other types of exchanges, such as a deliver-once exchange.
+.. [#] All synchronous methods will support callbacks by 0.4.0.
+.. [#] Synchronous methods have more overhead, so some awareness and caution is recommended.